 The carotid arteries supply our brains with blood and oxygen; we have two Carotid arteries, one on each side of our necks.
 Carotid artery atherosclerosis happens when fat deposits inside the vessel wall, which will harden and obstruct the flow to our brain.
 Narrowing the carotid artery might lead to a brain stroke ( cerebrovascular accident) if a small chip of the calcified build-up breaks off and moves and obstructs the smaller blood vessels in the brain.

-Your risk increases as you age, and is heightened if you have a history of smoking, high blood pressure, high cholesterol, diabetes or heart disease.
+Risks factors are advanced age, smoking, high blood pressure, high cholesterol, diabetes, or heart disease.

 -May be absent: Most people with carotid artery disease, even with severe blockage, experience no symptoms.
-The condition is found in a routine physical or ophthalmological examination, or is found following a stroke.
+Instead, a routine physical or imaging for other diseases will discover the stenosis or blockage.

 -The first signs of carotid artery disease may be a stroke, mini-stroke, or TIA symptoms, such as weakness or numbness on one side of your body.
 You may also experience slurred speech or facial drooping.

 Your doctor will start the work-up by performing Doppler Ultra-Sound; it is essential to diagnose the narrowing of the carotid artery.
 After your doctor confirms the diagnosis, you will probably undergo a CT scan or MRA needed to plan which procedure is better for your case.

 – Less than 60% narrowing is usually treated with medications to control the cholesterol level in your bloodstream, smoke cessation, and Aspirin to prevent forming blood clots.

 – More than 60% or symptomatic, the treatment is directed to managing the stroke and repairing the artery to prevent further strokes.